Dubuque Community Schools report 32 COVID-19 cases among students, staff

-Dubuque Community Schools officials reported 32 cases of COVID-19 among students and staff at the end of the week.
+Dubuque Community Schools officials reported 32 cases of COVID-19 among students and staff at the end of last week.

 As of Friday afternoon, there were 21 active, positive cases among students and 11 among staff, according to the district’s COVID-19 tracking dashboard.